Eagl-e-ye/Pixel-Play-25-Challenge-Indranil/README.md

 * Data Augmentation: Random cropping, flipping, and rotation highly enhanced the generalization capacity of the model.
 * Prediction Voting Mechanism: This reduced the effects of outliers' predictions and enhanced the trustability of final outcomes.

-Results
+Results:

-• Seen Dataset (15% evaluation split): It obtained an accuracy of 91-93%.
+* Seen Dataset (15% evaluation split): It obtained an accuracy of 91-93%.
-• Unseen Dataset (test): It achieved 80% accuracy.
+* Unseen Dataset (test): It achieved 80% accuracy.

 Challenges and Solutions